 Use less, reuse across the value chain, track impact transparently, repeat.

-As typography is the tool of a universal visual language we share the invention of a beautiful crafted sustainable font is meaningful and utterly appealing.
+As typography is the tool of a universal visual language we totally approve of a beautiful crafted sustainable font as a meaningful and utterly appealing product.
+Enter Ryman Eco.

-Ryman Eco is an environmentally sustainable typeface launched by UK stationery retailer Ryman.
-It uses an average of 33% less ink than standard fonts.
+The environmentally sustainable typeface launched by UK stationery retailer Ryman uses an average of 33% less ink than standard fonts.

 Designed by Monotype Type Director Dan Rhatigan, in collaboration with Grey London, the objective was to create the world's most beautiful, sustainable font.